brownieboy/abnacn-validator/readme.md

 ##Development
+As usual, after cloning the repository, install the required packages like so:

+    cd abnacn-validator
+    npm install

-Edit source file in the /src folder, then run:
+Edit the one source file in the /src folder, then run:

     npm run build